RediSearch/RediSearch/docs/docs/Indexing_JSON.md

       ]
    }
    ```
    may match values in various ordering, depending on the specific implementation of the JSONPath library being used.

+   Since `SLOP` and `INORDER` consider relative ordering among the indexed values, and results may change in future releases, therefore an error will be returned.

-- When JSONPath leads to multiple values: String values are indexed, `null` values are skipped, and any other value type is causing an indexing failure
+- When JSONPath leads to multiple values:
+  - String values are indexed
+  - `null` values are skipped
+  - Any other value type is causing an indexing failure

 - `SORTBY` is only sorting by the first value
 - No `HIGHLIGHT` support
 - `RETURN` of a Schema attribute, whose JSONPath leads to multiple values, returns only the first value (as a JSON String)
-- If a JSONPath is specified by the `RETURN` instead of a Schema attribute, all values are returned (as a JSON String)
+- If a JSONPath is specified by the `RETURN`, instead of a Schema attribute, all values are returned (as a JSON String)

 ### Handling phrases in different array slots:
 When indexing, a predefined delta is used to increase positional offsets between array slots for multi text values.
-It controls the level of separation between phrases in different array slots (related to the `SLOP` parameter of `FT.SEARCH`)
+This delta controls the level of separation between phrases in different array slots (related to the `SLOP` parameter of `FT.SEARCH`).
-This predefined value is set by `RediSearch` configuration parameter `MULTI_TEXT_SLOP` (at module load-time)
+This predefined value is set by `RediSearch` configuration parameter `MULTI_TEXT_SLOP` (at module load-time).
+The default value is 100.